 |MATHEMATICS||To develop students' understanding of fundamental mathematical concepts and their applications.
 Students should develop a level of quantitative literacy that would enable them to make decisions and solve problems and which could serve as a basis for continued learning.||3-4||MAT 155 or higher

-NOTE: A student who does not take MAT 155 or MAT 158 or MAT 162 to meet the Mathematics requirement, may need to take an additional general education credit hour, to meet the 42 credit hour general education requirement.
+NOTE: A student who takes a 3 credit hour math course that is equivalent to or higher than MAT 155, for example MAT 175, will need to take an additional general education credit hour, to meet the 42 credit hour general education requirement.

 Speak with your academic counselor.